gridsuite/admin-tools/README.md

 ```

 ## Grafana scripts
+All post requests are sent with the header "X-Disable-Provenance" set to "true".
+Without it, all created entities would be read-only.
 ### Import existing alert-rules JSON
 First, we need to create a folder.
 Execute this command :